 The pace of change in broadcast technology and the transmission costs associated with broadcasting 15 additional versions of BBC One in HD on the various broadcast platforms are two of the main reasons cited by the BBC for not moving ahead with HD transmission for the BBC One English regions.

 The BBC has repeatedly put off upgrades to English regional studio facilities for fear of the technology being rapidly superseded.

 Surely at some point they have to bite the bullet and jump?
 One wonders if there ever will be a right time?
 The kit in some of the English regions is incredibly old.
 And the picture quality – even for SD – is quite poor in a number of cases.

 And on the other hand, some of the English regions were upgraded to HD some years ago: BBC North West, BBC South West and BBC London.
 Yet none of them can get their regional news programmes to the viewer in HD.
 Does this represent value for money?
 The BBC would argue that some networked output is also produced in the studios in Salford and London.

-There’s no indication that there’ll be any positive movement on this issue any time soon.
+There’s no indication that there’ll be any positive movement by the BBC any time soon.
 But surely there’s a better use of valuable airtime than a red apology caption?
 BBC One is one of the UK’s leading TV channels.
-This “red screen” solution seems so primitive and reminiscent of the days of the test card.
+The “red screen” solution seems primitive and reminiscent of the days of the test card.

 PICTURED: the red apology caption shown on BBC One HD during regional news timeslots.
-SUPPLIED BY: The TV Room.
 COPYRIGHT: BBC.